quintel/documentation/docs/contrib/authoring-slider-texts.md

 2. **Background (50 - 100 words):**

-   Provide information on why this is slider / technology is relevant and how it relates to other sliders (if necessary).
+   Provide information on why this slider / technology is relevant and how it relates to other sliders (if necessary).
 Include links to documentation if relevant.

    *Example*: ATR is a method for the production of hydrogen and variation of a steam methane reforming.
 With ATR it is easier to apply carbon capture and storage compared to SMR but this does result in a lower efficiency.